Atma1/roblox-remote-ban-discord-bot-in-javascript/README.md

 ### Prerequisites

-The things you need before installing the software.
+The things you need before installing the bot.

 * Some understanding of JavaScript(In case of bugs)
 * Firebase Firestore account(The spark plan is free)